 As you develop stronger muscles, the size and amount of your muscle cells will increase.
 Your muscles will require more water – more intracellular water, to be specific – which will allow them to function properly.
 As your muscles grow and take in more water, your Lean Body Mass will increase.

 4. Retest to Track Your Progress Towards Your Goal

 After a month or two, it will be time to get your body composition tested again.
 Resist the temptation to measure yourself for at least a month; it is going to take some time for your body to respond to the diet and exercise changes that you’ve made.

 Since you will be measuring your body composition, you should be less interested in your overall weight and more about your body fat percentage and Lean Body Mass.
 These will become the most important numbers you will use to determine the success of your program by.

-After a month, you should begin to see changes in your body fat percentage regardless if you decided to focus on fat or lean mass.
+After a month, you should begin to see changes in your body fat percentage regardless of if you decided to focus on fat or lean mass.
 If your weight drops due to fat loss while you maintain your Lean Body Mass, your body fat percentage will drop.